ethantkoenig/fro/docs/api.rst

             # This will succeed, producing "abc".
 All whitespace is inside a single chunk.
             parser.parse_str(["  abc  \t"])

             # This will also succeed, producing "abc".
-All leading whitespace is inside a single chunk,
-            # as is all trailing whitespace (even though those chunks are different!)
             parser.parse_str(["\n\n", "abc \t"])

             # This will succeed, producing "abc".
-Unlike strip(), strips() can handle whitespace that
+Unlike strip(), strips() can handle
-            # spans multiple chunks.
+            # whitespace that spans multiple chunks.
             parser.parse_str(["\n\n", "\n abc\t\r"])

 Constructing Parsers